 In what will be a first for the Jewish aging population in the Southern Hemisphere, Smile on Seniors has announced plans to build a revolutionary new intergenerational centre – bringing together seniors and toddlers in a shared environment.

-In the past 5 years, Smile on Seniors has been facilitating Jewish programs at aged care facilities around Melbourne and has partnered together in a very successful program.
-Their latest initiative, will see them launching an innovative new centre of their own where once again residents from the varies age care facilities will benefit from with joint programs with toddlers in their new smile on seniors & child care centre they are building.
+In the past five years, Smile on Seniors has been facilitating Jewish programs at aged care facilities around Melbourne and has partnered together in a very successful program.
+Their latest initiative will see them launching an innovative new centre of their own where once again residents from the various aged-care facilities will benefit from with joint programs with toddlers in their new Smile on Seniors & child care centre they are building.

 “Our centre will be a home for both seniors and toddlers,” says Mrs. Esther Stern, co-Director of Smile on Seniors.
 “We want to create an inter-generational facility, harnessing that special innocence shared by these two age groups”.